MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 ---

 ## Syllabus
-NOTE I: This syllabus is subject to change, and will be updated weekly.
+NOTEd: This syllabus is subject to change, and will be updated weekly.
 Star and check often!

 #### Week One - January 23